Azure/azure-powershell/src/App/help/New-AzContainerAppIdentityProviderObject.md

 ```

 ### -AzureActiveDirectoryIsAutoProvisioned
-Gets a value indicating whether the Azure AD configuration was auto-provisioned using 1st party tooling.
+Gets a value indicating whether the Microsoft Entra configuration was auto-provisioned using 1st party tooling.
         This is an internal flag primarily intended to support the Azure Management Portal.
 Users should not
         read or write to this property.